roumail/dev-env-setup/README.md

 * vim-plug
 * Docker
 * Vim installation on mac OS x
+* Vim-plug installation and installation of plugins on host machine

 ## Host Machine Setup
 Before running the Docker container, ensure that the following directories are